adamszymanowski/linux_plus_XK0-004/CBT_Nuggets_Linux+.md

 - overclocked CPU

 ## 07. Loading Kernel Modules on Boot
+Linux kernel is almost always good at loading modules automatically, but sometimes you need to load them manually, or tell which ones not to load.

 - `/etc/modules` - for manual entries on what to load
+  * also loads dependencies automatically
+  * .. but if wrong version is loaded automatically, we can blacklist it

 - `/etc/modprobe.d/blacklist.conf` - for manual blacklisting

-By blacklisting a kernel module, we esnusre the Linux system won't automatically load it as a dependency of another module
+By blacklisting a kernel module, we ensure the Linux system won't automatically load it as a dependency of another module

 ## 08. Manipulating Kernel Modules